 augmented reality, among other high-tech features.
 The privately funded, so-called “mini-city” reportedly will include residential, office, retail, hotel and entertainment facilities.

-“Over 50 percent of the world’s population already lives in cities,” said Darren Sadana, CEO, Choice Business Connections.
+“Over 50 percent of the world’s population already lives in cities,” said Darren Sadana, CEO, Choice IoT.
 “It’s projected that 68 percent will be urbanized by 2050.
 Given this pattern and current technological capabilities, we can expect to see more ‘smart cities’ begin to emerge in the near future.”

 Bleutech Park Las Vegas is scheduled to break ground in December 2019 and is expected to take six years to build.
 Within the complex, flooring will be designed to capture and reuse the energy of human movement, and photovoltaic glass will be standard in all structures, turning building exteriors into solar panels and enabling the resources needed for heating, cooling, lighting, and electricity to be generated onsite.
 Security will be provided robotically via biometrics and other techniques.